 Section 111201.
 Expanding the Definition of Rural Emergency Hospital Under the Medicare Program.
 This section expands the number of hospitals that are eligible to convert to a Rural Emergency Hospital (REH).
 Under current law, hospitals and critical access hospitals that closed after December 27, 2020 are allowed to convert to an REH.
+This section allows hospitals and critical access hospitals that closed after December 27, 2020 are allowed to convert to an REH.
 This section allows hospitals and critical access hospitals that closed in between January 1, 2014 and December 26, 2020 to convert to an REH.
 Newly eligible REHs would be subject to a different reimbursement structure under the Medicare program.
 Newly eligible REHs that are less than 35 miles away from the nearest hospital would not be eligible for the 5% outpatient prospective payment system (OPPS) increase that other REHs receive.
-In addition, newly eligible REHs that are less than 10 miles away from the nearest hospital would not be eligible for the monthly facility payment or 5% OPPS payment increase that other REHs receive.
+In addition, newly eligible REHs that are less thospital would not be eligible for the monthly facility payment or 5% OPPS payment increase that other REHs receive.